MYSTERY SCIENCE THEATER 3000

 End: Viewer mail.

 • This is a movie I’d have loved to see them tackle again.
 It’s got everything: stupid plot, a huge “Fantasy Island”/”Love Boat” cast, hackneyed story lines, the works.
-And it sure is a breath of fresh air after so many weeks of oppressive Sandy Frankness.
+And it sure is a breath of fresh air after so many weeks of Sandy Frank.

 • The opening is very similar to a segment in episode 105- THE CORPSE VANISHES.